questmapping/qdrant_server_devcontainer_for_rag_mcp/README.md

 1. Place your text files in the `data/` directory
 2. The container will automatically:
    - Start Qdrant
-   - Run the ingestion script to index your files
+   - Run the ingestion script to index your files (better to do this manually from within the container)
 3. After the container is built You should be able to access Qdrant at `http://localhost:6334` (or 6333 from within the container)

 ## Features